F-Stack/f-stack/dpdk/doc/guides/prog_guide/multi_proc_support.rst

     so it is recommended that it be disabled only when absolutely necessary, and only when the implications of this change have been understood.

-*   All DPDK processes running as a single application and using shared memory must have distinct coremask arguments.
+*   All DPDK processes running as a single application and using shared memory must have distinct coremask/corelist arguments.
     It is not possible to have a primary and secondary instance, or two secondary instances, using any of the same logical cores.
     Attempting to do so can cause corruption of memory pool caches, among other issues.